bieniekmateusz/pymol-mdanalysis/README.md

   libpng-dev libfreetype6-dev libxml2-dev \
   libmsgpack-dev python3-pyqt5.qtopengl libglm-dev libnetcdf-dev
 ```

-Then the pip/conda instructions are applicable.
+Then download the directory and use `pip install .`

+Test the installation with `python -c "import pymol ; pymol.start_pymol()"`

 ## Errors / Debugging

-A good test is to use `python setup.py build` and check the errors in the output.
+You might use `python setup.py build` and check the errors in the output.

-In a conda environment, gcc version 10 was tested and works fine.
+In a conda environment, gcc version 10 works fine.
 However, gcc 11.2 led to the following error:
 ```
 ImportError: ... _cmd.cpython-39-x86_64-linux-gnu.so: undefined symbol: _ZSt28__throw_bad_array_new_lengthv
 ```